trompamusic/clara/README.md

 # CLARA Rehearsal companion for instrumental players

-CLARA (Companion for Longterm Analysis of Rehearsal Attempts) is a rehearsal companion for instrumental players under development as part of the TROMPA Project: Towards Richer Online Music Public-domain Archives
+CLARA (Companion for Long-term Analysis of Rehearsal Attempts) is a rehearsal companion for instrumental players under development as part of the TROMPA Project: Towards Richer Online Music Public-domain Archives

 Public demo available here: https://trompa.mdw.ac.at